Albert Gatschet: Career

 Although he had published a handful of articles before, Gatschet published his first major work in 1867, Ortsetymologische Forschungen aus der Schweiz ('Toponymic Etymological Research in Switzerland') (Note: Sometimes cited as Ortsetymologische Forschungen als Beiträge zu einer Toponomastik der Schweiz ('Toponymic Etymological Research as Contributions to the Toponomastics of Switzerland').) which dealt with the etymological origins of place names around his native Switzerland.
 The book met with critical success and remained a standard reference work until his death.
 Gatschet spent several months following its publication working at various museums in Paris and London, including the British Museum, before immigrating to the United States the following January where he settled in New York City.

-In New York, Gatschet continued to publish linguistics articles, but worked primarily as a language teacher, being fluent in both French and German, though he reportedly had difficulty with English.
+In New York, Gatschet continued to publish linguistics articles but worked primarily as a language teacher, being fluent in both French and German, though he reportedly had difficulty with English.
 In 1872, he was given the recorded vocabularies of sixteen American Indian languages to analyze by the German botanist Oscar Loew, who had been attached to the Wheeler Survey tasked with exploring the Southwestern United States.
 Gatschet's analyses of the vocabularies were reported in the 1875 and 1876 volumes of the Wheeler reports, culminating in another publication entitled Zwölf Sprachen aus dem Südwesten Nordamerikas.
 (Note: Full title: Zwölf Sprachen aus dem südwesten Nordamerikas (Pueblos- und Apache-Mundarten; Tonto, Tonkawa, Digger, Utah.) – Wortverzeichnisse herausgegeben, erläutert und mit einer Einleitung uber Bau, Begriffsbildung und locale Gruppirung der amerikanischen Sprachen versehen; also known as simply Zwölf Sprachen ('Twelve Languages').
-The term "Digger" is now considered an ethnic slur for American Indians indigenous to the West Coast of the United States, namely the Southern Paiute people.)
+The term Digger is now considered an ethnic slur for American Indians indigenous to the West Coast of the United States, namely the Southern Paiute people though Gatschet used it to refer to the northern dialect of the Wintu language.)

-Although Zwölf Sprachen was published in Weimar, the publication earned Gatschet the attention of John Wesley Powell, a major in the United States Army and a veteran of the American Civil War, then serving as Director of the Geographical and Geological Survey of the Rocky Mountain Region.
+Although Zwölf Sprachen was published in Weimar, the publication earned Gatschet the attention of John Wesley Powell, a major in the United States Army, then serving as Director of the Geographical and Geological Survey of the Rocky Mountain Region.
 In March 1877, Gatschet accepted an offer from Powell to become an ethnologist under him in order to classify and document the languages of the region, prompting Gatschet to relocate to Washington, D.C., permanently.
-Upon his arrival, he began working with the Smithsonian Institution to classify its existing documentation of American Indian languages, including the initiation of a five-year effort to classify and describe the Yuman languages of the Southwest.
-The same year, he was commissioned by the government to formulate a comprehensive account of the Pacific Northwest beginning with an expedition to the Otaki village in the Sacramento Valley and later visiting the Modoc and Kalapuya peoples, among others.
+Upon his arrival, he began working with the Smithsonian Institution to classify its existing documentation of American Indian languages, including a five-year effort to classify and describe the Yuman languages of the Southwest.
+The same year, the government commissioned him to formulate a comprehensive account of the Pacific Northwest, beginning with an expedition to the Otaki village of the Maidu in the Sacramento Valley and later visiting the Modoc and Kalapuya peoples, among others.
 There, he also began his work on the Klamath people in and around modern-day border of Oregon and California.